 Too many CIS workers miss out because they don't know what they're allowed to claim for.
 With our help, though, you'll be keeping more of your cash out of the taxman's hands.

-The average CIS Tax Rebate we claim for CIS clients is around £2000 per year.
+The average CIS Tax Rebate we claim is around £2000 per year.
 That said, we have arranged claims of over £6000!
-You can claim for the last 4 tax years, so there could be a bundle waiting for you at HMRC.
+You can claim for the last 4 tax years, so there could be a big CIS return waiting for you at HMRC.

 Our standard charges are: